arsalan0c/cdp-hs/README.md

 [Project board](https://github.com/users/arsalan0c/projects/1)

-Commands and events for all non-experimental domains are supported.
+Commands and events for all non-deprecated domains are supported.

 Upcoming features:
 - support for experimental domains